 Individuals who have diabetes are encouraged to take proactive steps to protect their eye health to ensure that they avoid problems like diabetic retinopathy.
 Stay under your physician’s care to maintain normal blood sugar levels to prevent blood vessel damage that can affect your eyes.
 Eat a healthy diet, rich in green, leafy vegetables, fish, lean meat, nuts, eggs and healthy oils.
 Watch your blood pressure and cholesterol levels, which can affect eye health.
 Exercise regularly to help lower glucose levels and to maintain general health.
 You should also have your eyes checked regularly to detect changes in your eyes, so problems can be treated at an early stage.

 Let The Eye Institute of Wyoming Be Your Casper or Douglas Optometrist for Diabetic Retinopathy

-Dr. Dana Day and Dr. Teresa Taylor-Back and the caring staff at Eye Institute of Wyoming are dedicated to providing the best in vision care for their patients in Casper, WY, Douglas, WY and surrounding communities.
+Dr. Dana Day and the caring staff at Eye Institute of Wyoming are dedicated to providing the best in vision care for their patients in Casper, WY, Douglas, WY and surrounding communities.
 With offices in both Casper and Douglas, we offer a range of services, including eye exams, eyeglass fitting, contact lens fitting, pre- and post-LASIK surgery care and dry eye treatment.
 We also offer emergency care for our patients.
 Call our Casper office today at (307) 235-5384 or our Douglas office at (307) 358-2900 for an appointment to learn more about caring for your eyes when you have diabetes.